zSnout/simple-slideshows/.astro/src/content/decks/features.md

-# Features of This Project
+# Features of this project

-A tool for creating beautiful slideshows from Markdown content.
+An overview of different slide types.

 ## An example slide